OpenTranslationBible/open-bible/en-GB/39.Malachi/md/malachi-01.md

 # Malachi Chapter 1

 ## Malachi 1:1
-The oracle of the word of the Lord to Israel through Malachi:
+The message of the Lord's word to Israel through Malachi:

 ## Malachi 1:2
 “I have loved you,” says the Lord.
 But you question, “How have you loved us?”
 “Was Esau not Jacob’s brother?” declares the Lord.
 “Yet I have loved Jacob;